googleapis/sdk-platform-java/hermetic_build/README.md

 directory, you can generate a repository containing GAPIC client libraries (a monorepo, for example, google-cloud-java) from a configuration file.

-Instead of running the docker image, if you prefer running the underlying python scripts directly, please refer to the [development guide](DEVELOPMENT.md#run-the-script) for additional instructions.

 ## Environment

 - OS: Linux